ByZNexus/Fortnite-Versions/Projects.md

 ## Project Nocturno
 | Project Name | Additional Info |
 | - | - |
 | [Nocturno](https://discord.gg/MQVyqqKgrb) | The only server to support Save The World !
 Will soon support Multiplayer but for now you can play STW on 1.8 primarly but also Online Test 6.5.
-Next Multiplayer test is on May 5th 9AM GMT+2

 **NOTE : THIS IS NOT A WAY TO PLAY SAVE THE WORLD FOR FREE AND YOU WILL SOON REQUIRE AN EPIC GAMES ACCOUNT THAT OWNS SAVE THE WORLD TO USE NOCTURNO**